rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 2. Create Company AR Account.
 Make sure the AR number (accountNo) is inserted and also the environment variable is populated `CompanyAccountNo`
 3. Use getProfile API to check all of the above values are responded correctly

-## 5-Create Travel Agent Profile
+## 5 Create Travel Agent Profile
 Create Travel Agent Profile with AR Address.
 This is to show that Reservation can be linked to other Profile types as well.
 Please note that you can only attach maximum of one Travel Agent Profile.
 The `TravelAgentProfileId` is auto populated in Environment variables with Test Scripts inserted into collection

 1. Once Travel Agent Profile is created, ensure `getProfile` API is executed so that `TaArAddressId` is inserted into environment variables
 2. Account Receivable account types (AR Types) enable you to categorize AR accounts.
 The account type selected in each AR Account is used for filtering in both the application and also on reports, such as when generating an AR aging report subtotaled by account type.
 Account types also determine the stationery templates to use when generating statements and reminder letters for each AR account.
 Fetch AR types which is required to create Travel Agent AR account and set environment variable `ArAccountType`.
 If the value doesnt differ from Company, no changes required.

-## 6-Create Accounts Receivable Number (AR Account Number) on Travel Agent Profile
+## 6 Create AR Account for Travel Agent Profile
 1. Create Travel Agent AR Account.
 Make sure the AR number (accountNo) is inserted and also the environment variable `TravelAgentAccountNo` is populated
 2. Use getProfile API to check all of the above values are responded correctly